 I’ve made $500+ in a day often, and I’ve made $1000+ some days.

-Daily income varies and is dependent on skills and the hours you put in, but it is daily, with no stops for weekends or holidays, you earn as you sleep, 24/7.
+Daily income varies and depends on your skills and the hours you put in, but it is daily, with no stops for weekends or holidays, you earn as you sleep, 24/7.

 The top travel bloggers can make in excess of 6 figures per year, over 5 figures per month.
 I was in that bracket before the pandemic and it will come back.
 A few make much more.